NVIDIA/framework-reproducibility/README.md

 3. Use version 1.14, 1.15, or 2.0 of stock TensorFlow with GPU support, plus the application of `tfdeterminism.patch`.
-Version 2.1 of stock TensorFlow does not require patching and includes almost all of the available deterministic op solitions, except for [multi-algorithm deterministic cuDNN convolutions][1003].
+Version 2.1 of stock TensorFlow does not require patching and includes almost all of the available deterministic op solutions, except for [multi-algorithm deterministic cuDNN convolutions][1003].

 The long-term intention and plan is to continue upstreaming all solutions into